electron

 , or β

-in nuclear reactions) is a subatomic particle with a negative one elementary electric charge.
-It is a fundamental particle that comprises the ordinary matter that makes up the universe, along with up and down quarks.
+in nuclear reactions) is a subatomic particle whose electric charge is negative one elementary charge.
+It is an elementary particle that comprises the ordinary matter that makes up the universe, along with up and down quarks.

-Electrons are extremely lightweight particles that orbit the positively charged nucleus of atoms.
-Their negative charge is balanced by the positive charge of protons in the nucleus, giving atoms their overall neutral charge.
-Ordinary matter is composed of atoms, each consisting of a positively charged nucleus surrounded by a number of orbiting electrons equal to the number of protons.
-The configuration and energy levels of these orbiting electrons determine the chemical properties of an atom.
+Electrons are extremely lightweight particles.
+In atoms, an electron's matter wave occupies atomic orbitals around a positively charged atomic nucleus.
+The configuration and energy levels of an atom's electrons determine the atom's chemical properties.
 Electrons are bound to the nucleus to different degrees.
 The outermost or valence electrons are the least tightly bound and are responsible for the formation of chemical bonds between atoms to create molecules and crystals.
 These valence electrons also facilitate all types of chemical reactions by being transferred or shared between atoms.
 The inner electron shells make up the atomic core.

-Electrons play a vital role in numerous physical phenomena due to their charge and mobile nature.
+The concept of electrons explain numerous physical phenomena.
 In metals, the outermost electrons are delocalised and able to move freely, accounting for the high electrical and thermal conductivity of metals.
-In semiconductors, the number of mobile charge carriers (electrons and holes) can be finely tuned by doping, temperature, voltage and radiation - the basis of all modern electronics.
+In semiconductors, the number of mobile charge carriers (electrons and holes) can be finely tuned by doping, temperature, voltage and radiation – the basis of modern electronics.

-Electrons can be stripped entirely from their atoms to exist as free particles.
+Electrons can exist as free particles.
 As particle beams in a vacuum, free electrons can be accelerated, focused and used for applications like cathode ray tubes, electron microscopes, electron beam welding, lithography and particle accelerators that generate synchrotron radiation.
-Their charge and wave-particle duality make electrons indispensable in the modern technological world.

 electron.txt · Last modified: 2025/02/01 06:59 by 127.0.0.1